CRANKV2/STRP-MM/README.md

 ## Getting the App

-The STRP v0.1-Alpha app is available for download on Release Page: https://github.com/CRANKV2/STRP-MM/releases/tag/v0.1-alpha
+The STRP v0.1-Alpha app is available for download on https://devuploads.com/evxk4ye322tx

 ## Feedback